minego/nix-dev-flakes/README.md

 ## Setup

-1. [https://nixos.org/download](Install nix) on your host OS (Any Linux distro, macOS or WSL in windows)
+1. [Install nix](https://nixos.org/download) on your host OS (Any Linux distro, macOS or WSL in windows)

 2. Enable some needed nix options:
 ```